xwmx/nb/README.md

 knowledge management modeled around a few key features:

 - Notes are taken liberally on index cards.
-- Each note is numbered for east reference.
+- Each note is numbered for easy reference.
 - Index cards organized into boxes.
-- Index cars reference other index cards.
+- Index cards can reference other index cards.
 - Cards can include tags and other metadata.

 Since `nb` works directly on plain-text files organized in normal system directories in normal git repositories, it is a very close digital analogue to physical zettelkasten note taking.
+Perhaps even the closest possible .

 |    Zettelkasten   |                       `nb`                      |
 |:-----------------:|:-----------------------------------------------:|